|

 attorney advice.
 Also, approval was provided for the Special Events Committee to install an extended roof over the south

 Rec Hall deck.
 Late in the year the newsletter was reinitiated under the control of Alyce Daino.
+In January 2006

 the Board voted to take the Rec Hall expansion and remodeling to shareholders for vote, and it was rejected by a sizeable